elliotaplant/redux-js-restricted-routes/README.md

 Perfect!
 The app knows that we aren't logged in.
 Lets add a way to change that.

+We're going to add some complexity to the Login and Logout pages, so lets remove them from `src/components/pages.js` and build them in their own files.

-Create a `src/components/Login.js` file with this small component:
+Create a `src/components/Login.js` file with this functional `Login` component:

 ```javascript
 // src/components/Login.js